 Wondering which car hire will best suit your needs?
 Fear not, as you can be sure that Sixt has something for your specific tastes and requirements.
 For your peace of mind, all of our car hire deals in Argentina come with unlimited free mileage, and rebooking and cancellation is simple and free.

 Our range of optional extras can help you to personalise your car hire in Argentina further.
 We can include Sat Nav, or insure any additional drivers in your party.
-If you're travelling with children, child seats are essential, as Argentinian law states that children under 12 are not allowed to travel in the front of a car and must be properly restrained.
+If you're travelling with children remember that child seats are essential, as Argentinian law states that children under 12 are not allowed to travel in the front of a car and must be properly restrained.
 Our additional extras can easily be booked when you reserve your rental vehicle.

 Booking a rental car by credit card is easy with Sixt.
 We accept all major credit cards including American Express, Eurocard/ Mastercard, Visa and diners Club.
 However, we cannot accept prepaid or debit cards such as Visa Electron.
 You must show a valid ID card or passport when you come to collect your rental car.